 Renoir followed the example of Barbizon painters and painted predominantly outdoors, or en Plein air.
 When painting outside, Renoir would often create small studies for future works, and complete paintings in a single sitting.
 It is possible to see the rapid brush strokes, loosely defined forms, and rough surface texture of early Impressionist style in many of Renoir’s paintings.
 Renoir used these techniques to capture the atmospheric conditions and changes in light which were central to Impressionist painting.

 The rapid and unblended brushstrokes characteristic of Renoir’s style is evident in The Gust of Wind.
-This painting is full of contradiction.
+This painting is full of contradictions.
 The brushstrokes create a landscape that seems almost sketchlike, an effect that only strengthens the atmospheric feeling of a blustery day.
 In contrast, the way Renoir manages to capture the dapples of light and the air movement is incredibly vivid.
 It is believed that Renoir completed this Plein air painting in a single sitting.

 In 1877, Renoir exhibited The Seine at Champrosay, among others.
 When he visited Champrosay to paint a commissioned portrait, Renoir became enamored with the countryside.
 In this painting, we can see the quick brush strokes and the bold, unblended color that is characteristic of the Impressionist style.

-Pierre-Auguste Renoir, Public domain, via Wikimedia Commons
+Banks of the Seine at Champrosay (1876) by Pierre-Auguste Renoir; Pierre-Auguste Renoir, Public domain, via Wikimedia Commons

 Some Recommended Reading on Painting en Plein Air